SoloDevNZ/hashnode/cltsfipne000109l8gm6i9u8r.md

 # What is Pythagora?

-Pythagora is a tool that helps create apps from the ground up using large language models.
-It's an extension for VS Code and runs on GPT Pilot, one of the best code generators around.
-While designed around GPT-4, I have adjusted the GPT Pilot settings so Pythagora can work with local LLMs (large language models).
+Pythagora is a tool that creates apps, from the ground up, by utilising the power of LLMs (large language models).
+It is an extension for VS Code and runs on GPT Pilot, one of the best code generators around.
+While designed around GPT-4, I have adjusted the GPT Pilot settings so Pythagora can work with local LLMs.

 ## Installing Pythagora.